- Prospective Students

 (not an option for Communication Management students/graduates)

-GSBA 556 Business Models for Interactive Digital Media & Services (3) FBE 529 Financial Analysis and Valuation (3) FBE 531 Corporate Financial Policy and Corporate Control (3) FBE 557 Legal Environment of Business (3) FBE 560 Mergers and Acquisitions (3) IOM 502 Operations Strategy (3) IOM 520 Logistics Management (3) IOM 525 Quality Improvement Methods (3) IOM 580 Project Management (3)
+GSBA 556 Business Models for Interactive Digital Media & Services (3) FBE 529 Financial Analysis and Valuation (3) FBE 531 Corporate Financial Policy and Corporate Control (3) FBE 557 Business Law and Ethics (3) FBE 560 Mergers and Acquisitions (3) IOM 502 Operations Strategy (3) IOM 520 Logistics Management (3) IOM 525 Quality Improvement Methods (3) IOM 580 Project Management (3)

 (not an option for students who have taken or will take ISE-515)